 The National Coalition of 100 Black Women – MECCA Chapter is in its twentieth year of supporting and advocating for women and girls in the metro Atlanta area in the areas of economic development, health, and political awareness.
 MECCA has also been vigilant in providing access and support to our arts community as well as renewing our continued commitment to our mentees, the Little Ladies of MECCA (LLM).

-We hope that this is the beginning of a long and beautiful partnership and trust that your interest in this Chapter signifies your commitment to our community.
-MECCA’s programs offer amazing opportunities to lend your talents and other resources to assisting us in meeting the vast needs of women and girls in our community.
+Our programs and strategic alliances with corporate and community partners promote proven agendas in leadership development, health, education, and economic development.
+MECCA’s programs offer amazing opportunities to lend your talents and financial resources to assisting us in meeting the vast needs of women and girls in our community.

-I am excited to continue this work we have undertaken.
-I believe that we have a strong, deliberate force of committed women who will propel us to the next phase of our existence.
+As President of NCBW-MECCA Chapter, I am excited to continue this work we have undertaken.
+I believe that we have a strong, deliberate force of committed women who will continue to Reach, Educate and Advocate for women and girls of color.